 Compared to music tuned to 440hs, music tuned to 432 resulted in significant lowering of pulse and respiratory rate, with trends to lower blood pressure (systolic and diastolic); another study showed significant improvements in sleep scores in a (small) study of para- and quadriplegics on a spinal trauma unit.

 It is said, for those with chromesthesia, that when they hear the note of A, tuned to 432 they might see a particular shade[3]of a color which tends to be consistent over time or was, until the music industry switched to using A=440.
-This essentially makes each note sharper, I wonder, does this consequently shift their experienced color scale to the left, just a smidge?
+This essentially makes each note sharper.
+As a consequence, this shifts their entire experienced color scale to the left, just a smidge?

 Now I have nothing against 440, but just suppose the 432 is significant- being in accordance to the natural resonance of earth and all.
 When exposed to 432, the senses will each in their way, be harmonically stimulated- along with each note’s particular overtones and undertones.

 People with chromesthesia listening to rock music often describe lots of reds and blacks in their color portrait of the sound; with classical there are blues and greens.
-With ease, there’s more flow; with agitation there is driving.
-Over time you create facilitation and it’s harder to switch (emotional) gears.
+With ease, there’s more flow; with agitation there is a sense of pushing and driving.
+Over time, with repetition you create facilitation (enhanced synaptic responsiveness).
+Does that make it harder to switch (emotional) gears?
+(I’d guess “yes” witnessing myself and children feeling angry after listening to certain types of rock music stay angry more of the time.)

-It doesn’t seem too surprising (to me) that top 40 music is so limited in range, compared to alternative.
-Driving, dissonant music keeps everyone ‘seeing red’ and angry, at least subconsciously[4].
+It doesn’t seem too surprising (to me) that top 40 music is so limited in range, compared to alternative music.
+Driving, dissonant music keeps everyone ‘seeing red’ and angry- for real[4].

 For these reasons, it seems quite wise not to promote western top 40s music, in places where there’s already cultural unrest brewing.